xXHunterRaiXx/countries-api-project-may-2025/README.md

 ## Roadmap: Step-by-step guide to building your project

-### Day 1 — Project Setup, Installation, and Folder Structure
+### Step 1 — Project Setup, Installation, and Folder Structure
   - Set up React project in VS Code with Vite
   - Install React Router package
   - Create new Github Repo
   - Copy data.json file and [style-guide.md](http://style-guide.md) files into project folder on VS Code
   - Push code to Github

-### Day 2 — Create UI for Homepage
+### Step 2 — Set up Header and Routes
-  - Set up Routes in App.jsx
+  - Set up Routes for each page (Home page and Saved Countries page) in App.jsx
+  - Set up file for Home Page
+  - Set up file for Saved Countries Page
-  - Create Header Component
+  - Create Header component

+### Step 3 — Create UI for Homepage
-  - Display country data from data.json file as Cards
+  - Display country data from the data.json file on HomePage
-  - Create Card Component
+  - Create CountryCard component

-### Day 3 — API calls and data
+### Step 4 — API calls and data
   - Create API call
   - Refactor country data in Cards to display data from API call, instead of displaying data from data.json

-### Day 4 — Form
+### Step 5 — Form
   - Create the Form on Saved Countries Page

-### Day 5 — Create Individual Country Page & Search Feature
-  - Create the UI for the Individual Country page
-  - Create the searchbar on the Home page

-### Day 6 — Finalize & Deploy project
+### Step 6 — Finalize & Deploy project
   - Deploy your completed project to Netlify

 ### Stretch Goals (optional)
+  - Create the searchbar on the Home page
   - Filter countries by region
   - Dark Mode
+  - Create the Individual Country page